harry-crocker/first_test/readme.md

-I changed this to say "Hello"
+I changed this to say "Bonjour"